0xcrypto/hackberry-os/README.md

-# hackberry-os
+# Hackberry OS
-Hackberry OS - A minimalistic operating system (Under Development)
+A minimalistic operating system (Under Development)

+> This is a dummy repository.
+Development happening at https://github.com/hackberry-xyz